© Foodio | Dreamstime.com

 Kimchi is a nutritious vegetable probiotic food

 Kimchi is a low-calorie, low-fat, nutrient-dense source of vitamins (especially vitamin C and beta-carotene), minerals, fiber, important phytochemicals (including beta-sitosterol, sulfur compounds, and capsaicin), and, perhaps most importantly, numerous probiotic strains (including Lactobacillus plantarum and Lactobacillus brevis).
 Researchers have compared kimchi to yogurt, stating that kimchi can be considered a vegetable probiotic food, while yogurt is a health-promoting dairy probiotic food.

 Studies have reported numerous health benefits of kimchi and other fermented vegetables.
 For instance, eating kimchi can help obese people decrease body weight, body mass index, waist-hip ratio, and percentage of body fat.

 Download this expert FREE guide, Complete Nutrition: Low-carb diet, high-protein foods, healthy meal plans, how to use a calorie counter, and more.

 Create healthy meal plans and discover the Superfoods that can transform your plate into a passport to better health.

 Kimchi nutritional benefits also improve a number of metabolic factors associated with being overweight that increase your risk of heart disease and diabetes: fasting blood sugar, cholesterol, and blood pressure.
 In diabetic rats, kimchi improves insulin function and lowers average blood glucose levels.
 In healthy young people, kimchi helps lower cholesterol and blood sugar.

-Other kimchi health benefits
+Other kimchi benefits

 - Increased antioxidant status